Japan–United States relations: 1929–1937: Militarism and tension between the wars

-1937–1941
+1937–1945

 Relations between Japan and the United States became increasingly tense after the Mukden Incident and the subsequent Japanese military seizure of parts of China in 1937–39.
-American outrage focused on the Japanese attack on the US gunboat Panay in Chinese waters in late 1937.
+American outrage focused on the Japanese attack on the US gunboat USS Panay in Chinese waters in late 1937.
 Japan apologized after the attack—and the atrocities of the Nanjing Massacre at the same time.
 The United States had a powerful naval presence in the Pacific, and it was working closely with the British and the Dutch governments.
 When Japan seized Indochina (now Vietnam) in 1940–41, the United States, along with Australia, Britain and the Dutch government in exile, boycotted Japan via a trade embargo.
 They cut off 90% of Japan's oil supply, and Japan had to either withdraw from China or go to war with the US and Britain as well as China to get the oil.

 Under the Washington Naval treaty of 1922 and the 1930 London Naval treaty, the American navy was to be larger than the Japanese navy by a ratio of 10:7.
 However, by 1934, the Japanese ended their disarmament policies and enabled rearmament policy with no limitations.
 The government in Tokyo was well informed of its military weakness in the Pacific in regards to the American fleet.
 The foremost important factor in realigning their military policies was the need by Japan to seize British and Dutch oil wells.

 Through the 1930s, Japan's military needed imported oil for airplanes and warships.
 It was dependent at 90% on imports, 80% of it coming from the United States.
 Furthermore, the vast majority of this oil import was oriented towards the navy and the military.
 America opposed Tokyo's expansionist policies in China and Indochina.
 On July 26, 1940, the U.S. government passed the Export Control Act, cutting oil, iron and steel exports to Japan.
 This containment policy was seen by Washington as a warning to Japan that any further military expansion would result in further sanctions.
 However, Tokyo saw it as a blockade to counter Japanese military and economic strength.
 Accordingly, by the time the United States enforced the Export Act, Japan had stockpiled around 54 million barrels of oil.
-Washington imposed a full oil embargo imposed on Japan in July 1941.
+Washington imposed a full oil embargo on Japan in July 1941.